Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 - NHS Discounts

-If you claim pension guarantee credit, then you may qualify for significant NHS discounts.
+If you claim the Guarantee element of Pension Credit, then you may qualify for significant NHS discounts.
 Note that these discounts are in addition to the free prescriptions and free eye tests you qualify for once you turn 60.

 These discounts may include help paying for: